 - Banana River (an offshoot of the Indian River on Merritt Island’s eastern shore)

-- Indian River (the main body of water, extending from northern Brevard County to Jupiter inlet in Palm Beach County)
+- Indian River (the main body of water, extending from northern Brevard County to the southern boundary of Martin County)

 Supporting the economy